Getting Started

 If your community is already on Slack, you can skip this step.

-While household communication can happen through simple group-chats, we believe that full-featured platforms like Slack are better foundations for rich group interactions.
-With Slack, you can:
+While household communication can happen through simple group-chats, we believe that full-featured platforms like Slack are better foundations for group interactions.
+Slack lets you:

 - Organize conversations in different channels (#projects, #social, etc)